FCC v. Pacifica Foundation: Impact

 The Pacifica ruling is often cited as one of the most important precedents in American broadcasting law and the U.S. government's ability to regulate mass media content.
 The case is also cited for clarifying the potential conflict between the government's interest in protecting audiences and a broadcaster's First Amendment rights, though the Supreme Court's interpretation is sometimes criticized for its inconsistency and inability to adapt to new media technologies or trends in popular content.
 The case is also an important precedent for determining the differences between obscene and indecent content and appropriate regulatory reactions to them.

 George Carlin has been credited for his role in this turning point for the law.
 In 1997, Pacifica Radio host Larry Bensky prefaced an interview with Carlin by saying: "George Carlin, you're a very unusual guest for Pacifica Radio.
 You're probably the only person in the United States that we don't have to give The Carlin Warning to about which words you can't say on this program, because it's named after you."

 Despite its victory in Pacifica, the FCC at first used its new safe harbor regulatory powers sparingly.
 In the 1990s, however, the FCC ramped up sanctions for indecent broadcasts.
 By the early 2000s, the Commission began to levy more sanctions with higher dollar amounts—with fines of up to $500,000 for some offenses.
-Such actions have been inconsistent and sometimes raise accusations of selective enforcement.
+Such actions have raised accusations of selective enforcement.